-With the KidsRights Index we wish to stimulate the debate on children's rights.
-It is a means for governments, organizations, children and basically everyone to take action for children’s rights.
+The KidsRights Index is a mean for governments, organizations, children and basically everyone to take action for children’s rights.
 Based on the results of the Index, KidsRights advises governments on what they can do to improve children’s development.

-The research has been conducted in collaboration with Leiden University and NautaDutilh.
-Governments, aid organizations and children, such as The KidsRights Youngsters, use the research reports in their work.
+The research has been conducted in collaboration with Leiden University.
+Governments, aid organizations and children use the research reports in their work.

 2022 AI register of children in The Netherlands: mapping children's awareness, ethical and social sense-making and imaginaries of artificially intelligent systems by meaningful participation

 Imagine a world where our children have a voice and an active role in shaping the development of artificial intelligence systems.
 Thanks to a collaborative research effort between KidsRights and DesignLab at the University of Twente, this vision is becoming a reality in the Netherlands.
 Our goal is to enable meaningful child participation in the discussion around AI systems – a crucial topic in our rapidly evolving world.

 While AI innovations are booming, children’s perspectives are often excluded from the conversation.
 This is a mistake, as children not only possess unique insights, but they can also be more vulnerable to the impacts of these systems.
 By capturing their intuitive sense-making skills, the researchers hope to gain valuable knowledge that can be used to shape ethical, socially responsible, and child-centered AI design frameworks and educational strategies.